-The Directors' fees for FY2020 paid quarterly in arrears amounted to S\$319,389.
+The Directors' fees for FY2021 paid quarterly in arrears amounted to S\$294,525.
 Please refer to Principle 8: Disclosure of Remuneration as set out in this report for the breakdown.

-Based on the remuneration structure as recommended by the RC and approved by the Board, the amount payable to the Non-Executive Director and Independent Directors for the financial year ending 31 December 2021 ("FY2021") would have been S\$346,500.
-In recognition of the overall challenging economic environment experienced by the Group in FY2020, the Non-Executive Director and Independent Directors volunteered to take a 15% reduction on their fees for FY2021.
-The Board will table the recommendation of Directors' fees of S\$294,525 to be paid quarterly in arrears at the Company's forthcoming AGM for shareholders' approval.
+Based on the remuneration structure as recommended by the RC and approved by the Board, the amount payable to the Non-Executive Director and Independent Directors for the financial year ending 31 December 2022 ("FY2022") would have been S\$346,500.
+In view of the ongoing challenges faced by the Group including the ongoing impact of COVID-19, the performance of the Group and to show support to all stakeholders including the staff, shareholders and management team, the Non-Executive Director and Independent Directors volunteered to continue in taking a 15% reduction on their fees for FY2022.
+The Board will table the recommendation of Directors' fees of S\$294,525 to be paid guarterly in arrears at the Company's forthcoming AGM for shareholders' approval.

-No Director was involved in determining his own remuneration.
+No Director was involved in determining their own remuneration.

-Messrs Anthony Brian Taylor and Malcolm John Burrell, as Executive Directors of the Company, do not receive any Directors' fees.
+Messrs Anthony Brian Taylor and Gordon Blaikie, as Executive Directors of the Company, do not receive any Directors' fees.

-Principle 7 : Level and Mix of Remuneration
+Principle 7: Level and Mix of Remuneration